 With the right information and support, you can take steps towards helping your loved-one gain the amount of rest they need.

-There are many benefits to a well-regulated sleeping routine; it can improve both overall health and quality of life.
-By encouraging your loved-one to speak with a healthcare professional and better regulate their sleeping pattern, you may be able to help them achieve:
+There are many benefits of sleep for older people; it can improve both overall health and quality of life.
+By encouraging your loved one to speak with a healthcare professional to better regulate their sleeping pattern, you may be able to help them achieve:

 - Increased alertness during waking hours